SuperShadowPlay/StatusBot/README.md

 # StatusBot v0.1
 #### By SuperShadowPlay

-## Still not done
-Implement and test all the new customizability options.

 ## Description
 This bot will detect when a user updates their status in discord, and depending on what status is specified, will give a role if the user switches